Knee: Menisci

 The articular disks of the knee-joint are called menisci because they only partly divide the joint space.
 These two disks, the medial meniscus and the lateral meniscus, consist of connective tissue with extensive collagen fibers containing cartilage-like cells.
 Strong fibers run along the menisci from one attachment to the other, while weaker radial fibers are interlaced with the former.
 The menisci are flattened at the center of the knee joint, fused with the synovial membrane laterally, and can move over the tibial surface.
 The upper and lower surfaces of the menisci are free.
-Each meniscus have anterior and posterior horns that meet in the intercondylar area of the tibia.
+Each meniscus has anterior and posterior horns that meet in the intercondylar area of the tibia.

 Medial meniscus is bigger, less curved, and thinner.
 Its posterior horn is thicker (14mm) than the anterior horn (6mm).

 The lateral meniscus is smaller, more curved (nearly circular), and has more uniform thickness than medial meniscus (10mm).
 The lateral meniscus is less attached to the joint capsule, because its posterolateral surface is grooved by the popliteus tendon, separating the meniscus from the capsule.
 The popliteus tendon is not attached to the lateral meniscus.